With OpenShift Dedicated on Google Cloud Platform (GCP), you can create clusters that are accessible over public or private networks.

 The following image depicts how Red HAT SREs and other internal resources access and support clusters created using PSC.

-Similar to Service Attachments, a unique PSC Service Endpoint is created in the Red Hat Management GCP project for each OSD cluster.
+Similar to service attachments, a unique PSC endpoint is created in the Red Hat Management GCP project for each OSD cluster.

 With a private GCP Private Service Connect (PSC) network configuration, your cluster API server endpoint and application routes are private.
 Public subnets or NAT gateways are not required in your VPC for egress.
 Red Hat SRE management access the cluster over the GCP PSC-enabled private connectivity.
 The default ingress controller are private.
 Additional ingress controllers can be public or private.
 The following diagram shows network connectivity of a private cluster with PSC.